jchook/uuid-random/README.md

 ## Performance

-This is the fastest pure javascript UUIDv4 generator I have found, almost **5x faster** than comparable libraries.
+This is the fastest pure javascript UUID version 4 generator I have found, over **5x faster** than comparable libraries.

 | npm package     | performance     |
 |-----------------|-----------------|